Jazzar Pasha: Legacy

 Al-Jazzar created a level of domestic security and economic prosperity in the land he ruled for nearly 30 years, mostly with the support of the Sublime Porte and occasionally in defiance.
 However, the socio-economic development and dynamism that occurred during his rule was reversed in later decades.
 Unlike his predecessor Zahir, al-Jazzar was a foreign ruler and a representative of the Ottoman state.
 Nonetheless, he pursued his own ambitions of autonomous rule from Acre, which was continued by his successors Sulayman Pasha and Abdullah Pasha (a son of one of al-Jazzar's senior mamluks).

 Although there are numerous biographical works and poems about al-Jazzar by his contemporaries and in the immediate decades after his death, little has been written about him in the modern era.
 In Palestinian historiography the native-born Zahir has been embraced, al-Jazzar, with his negative reputation, has been ignored.
-Neither has al-Jazzar been adopted by Bosnian nationalists, likely due to his distance from Bosnian history.
+Neither has al-Jazzar been adopted by Bosnian nationalists, likely due to his distance from Bosnian history; whereas the Israeli establishment (Acre's current sovereign) idolize his Jewish advisor Haim Farhi in monuments and books on the period.
 According to Philipp, the issue of al-Jazzar's integration into national historiography is part of a broader issue of the historiographic integration of the Ottoman-era Mamluks, especially the Mamluk rulers of Egypt, who in the modern era were deemed as elite foreigners that dominated the local population and only in recent years have been discussed in detail by local historians.